Finite-time blow-up of a non-local stochastic parabolic problem: Drift term induced blow-up

-Maximum principle and comparison methods are well established in the context of parabolic PDEs and they are actually essential tools for the qualitative study of these equations.
-In particular, moving plane method, \cite{lactza}, can be employed to derive symmetry results as well as provide control of the behaviour of the solution of semilinear parabolic PDE near the boundary of the spatial domain.

-On the other hand, only recently maximum principle together with comparison results were established in the context of quasilinear and semilinear parabolic SPDEs, see for example \cite{dms1,dms}.
-Nevertheless, according to our knowledge, the literature of SPDEs lacks a Hopf's maximum principle result.
-But such a result, according to the approach introduced in \cite{kavtza}, is essential for the proofs of Theorems \ref{tbu1} and \ref{tbu2}.
-Besides, a Hopf's maximum principle has its own importance in the context of the study of parabolic SPDEs therefore in the following we state and prove such a result for parabolic SPDEs.
+According to the approach introduced in \cite{kavtza}, the proof of the finite-time blow-up for the deteministic problem \eqref{ndp1}-\eqref{ndp3} requires a key estimate of the solution close to the spatial boundary, which is heavily based on Hopf's boundary lemma.
+For proving a reaction (drift) term induced blow-up for the stochastic problem \eqref{eq1}-\eqref{eq3} we would like to adjust a similar approach with the deterministic case and thus a Hopf's type lemma in the context of SPDEs should be established.

-For reader's convenience we first give a required definition as well as we recall Hopf's maximum principle for parabolic PDEs, see also \cite{fri, smo}. \begin{defn} Let $P_{0}=(x_0,t_0)$ be a point on the boundary of $D_T.$ If there exists a closed ball $B$ centered at $(\bar{x}, \bar{t})$ such that
+For readers' convenience we first give a required definition as well as we recall Hopf's maximum principle for deterministic parabolic PDEs, see also \cite{fri, pw, smo}. \begin{defn}(\cite{fri}) Let $P_{0}=(x_0,t_0)$ be a point on the boundary of $D_T.$ If there exists a closed ball $B$ centered at $(\bar{x}, \bar{t})$ such that